-Enterprise Fleet Management takes a sustainable approach to business, while partnering with companies, agencies and organizations to help them meet their respective supply-chain and corporate social responsibility goals.
+Enterprise Fleet Management takes a sustainable approach to business, while partnering with companies, agencies and organizations to help them meet their respective supply-chain and corporate responsibility goals.

 Vehicle Cycling/Fleet Optimization: You manage what you measure.
-In fact, managing vehicle emissions can represent a key component of customers' corporate social responsibility efforts and help them address environmental concerns.
+In fact, managing vehicle emissions can represent a key component of customers' corporate responsibility efforts and help them address environmental concerns.
 It is the fundamental principle of fleet optimization – getting all the data needed to make smart decisions about vehicle cycling.

 Traditionally, the formula focuses on factors such as acquisition cost, maintenance expenses and residual value.
 Enterprise Fleet Management can help add a comprehensive environmental dimension to vehicle-cycling decisions, which includes fleet emissions, fuel efficiency, and direct and indirect remediation costs.